Moishe House

-Moishe House is an international non-profit organization made up of a collection of homes throughout the world that serve as hubs for the young adult Jewish community (with an emphasis on ages 21–32).
-It provides a rent subsidy and program budget to Moishe House residents who then use their home to create their ideal Jewish communal space.
+Moishe House is an international non-profit organization and Jewish outreach initiative.
+It is made up of a collection of homes throughout the world that serve as hubs for young adult Jewish community (with an emphasis on ages 21–32) founded by David Cygielman.
+It provides a rent subsidy and program budget to residents who then use their home to create Jewish communal space.
+It is pluralistic and open to Jews of all backgrounds and affiliations (reform, conservative, orthodox, secular etc.).

-Background
+Background and history

-Moishe House was created in Oakland, CA in January 2006 by David Cygielman, Moishe House CEO, and American philanthropist Morris Bear Squire.
-Two weeks after opening its first house in Oakland, a second house opened in San Francisco.
-The idea for Moishe House came from Cygielman's observation that there was a lack of programming options for Jews who had graduated from college but had not yet settled down with a family.
-To fill this void, Moishe House has developed a model for building vibrant, peer-based Jewish communities and learning opportunities designed for Jewish young adults in their 20s.
+Moishe House was created in Oakland, CA in January 2006 by David Cygielman and American philanthropist Morris Bear Squire.
+Two weeks after opening its first house in Oakland, a second house opened in San Francisco.The idea for Moishe House came from observation that there was a lack of programming options for Jews who had graduated from college but had not yet settled down with a family.
+To fill this void, Moishe House developed a model for building peer-based Jewish communities and learning opportunities designed for Jews in their 20s.

 From its inception until 2008, Moishe House was solely funded by Squire.
-In 2008, when Squire could no longer support the organization on his own, Cygielman secured non-profit 501(c)3 charity tax status for Moishe House and the organization was then able to start receiving tax-deductible donations and grants.
+In 2008, when Squire could no longer support the organization on his own, Moishe House secured non-profit 501(c)(3) charity tax status and the organization was then able to start receiving tax-deductible donations and grants.
+Jewish philanthropies such as Charles and Lynn Schusterman Family Philanthropies have made sizeable donations to the group.
+It is also supported by the Jim Joseph Foundation.

+In 2010, Moishe House began working with Birthright NEXT over Shabbat programming.
+According to Cygielman, the partnership is natural, given the high participation rate of Moishe House residents on Birthright trips.

+In 2017, it opened a house in Crown Heights, primarily for "Off the derech" individuals that have left Hasidic communities.
+In the same year, it started Camp Nai Nai Nai, a Jewish summer camp for adults in their 20s and 30s.

+In 2022, amid the Russo-Ukrainian War, the Moishe House in Kyiv in Ukraine responded to the realities of the war by welcoming displaced persons.
+As violence surged in Kharkiv, the local Moishe House had to close there.
+In response, a pod was opened in Chernivtsi.

 The concept

 Three to five young adults turn their home into a Moishe House with the financial assistance and guidance of the organization.
 In exchange for a rent subsidy, the residents agree to host a specific number of programs per month (typically 5-7) such as holiday celebrations, community service and social events.
 Moishe House aims to promote new Jewish leadership by providing young adults the opportunity to create and develop their own communities.

 Moishe House focuses on creating community for Jewish young adults by allowing residents to design and lead programs and activities that they deem relevant and interesting, without regard to a specific branch of Judaism.
-These programs include Shabbat dinners, social action activities, social events and more.
+These programs include Shabbat dinners, social action activities, and social events.